Anti-scam efforts by MDDI

 Online Channels

-scam-related websites disrupted
+additional scam-related websites disrupted through industry partnerships

 scam-related online monikers and advertisements disrupted